HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/integration/mx/how_to_integrate_mx_portlet_to_dx.md

 [How to Enable SSO Between HCL DX and Volt MX](./how_to_enable_sso.md)

+## Result

-**You have successfully deployed and verified the HCL Volt MX portlet in HCL DX.**
+You have successfully deployed and verified the HCL Volt MX portlet in HCL DX.